 As a society, I’d like to think we’ve evolved enough, that there shouldn’t be things we can’t have serious conversations about, Depression being one of them.

-We’re at the tail end of 2017, and it’s still taboo to talk about Depression.
+We’re at the tail end of 2017, and it’s still taboo to talk about getting help for depression, mental health in general, or even getting help with your sexual health.
+Today we’re going to focus on depression.
 I get that there are many people who simply don’t understand what Depression is or how much of an impact it can have on one’s life.
 What I don’t get is why it’s almost frowned upon for someone to talk about dealing with Depression, especially in a public forum.